How to Handle Boundary Testing from a High-Conflict Ex After Divorce

 Internal Boundaries: The Unspoken Challenges

-In these situations, internal boundaries become just as critical.
-Internal boundaries involve recognizing your own limits and protecting your emotional and mental space—even when external forces are pressing for compliance.
 When your ex continuously tests your boundaries, it can feel overwhelming and exhausting.
-But the key to managing these situations is not only setting clear external boundaries but also reinforcing your internal boundaries—knowing what you’re willing to tolerate and what you are not, and keeping your peace regardless of the external chaos.
+But the key to managing these situations is reinforcing your internal boundaries—knowing what you are willing to tolerate and keeping your peace regardless of the external chaos.

 Sarah’s ex, Mark, often demands last-minute schedule changes.
 In the past, she felt guilty and adjusted to avoid conflict.
 Now, she sets an internal boundary: she is not responsible for managing Mark’s emotions or accommodating unreasonable demands.

-Mark tries to guilt-trip her: “Wow, I thought you cared about the kids.”
+Mark tries to guilt-trip her (the "G" in FOG): “Wow, I thought you cared about the kids.”

 Other ways to Respond Effectively